isakro/shoredate/paper/paper.md

 updated in 2002.

-`shoredate` is aimed at providing researchers and students dealing with the coastal Stone Age of south-eastern Norway with tools for performing and handling shoreline dates.
-This complements software for handling radiocarbon dates and other sources of temporal data, such as the R packages `rcarbon` [@crema2021], `bchron` [@haslett2008], `oxcAAR` [@hinz2021], `kairos` [@frerebeau2022] and `ArchaeoPhases` [@philippe2020], as well as proprietary software such as `OxCal` [@bronkramsey2009].
+`shoredate` is aimed at providing researchers and students dealing with the coastal Stone Age of the region with tools for performing and handling shoreline dates.
+This complements software for handling radiocarbon dates and other sources of temporal data, such as the R packages `rcarbon` [@crema2021], `bchron` [@haslett2008], `oxcAAR` [@hinz2021], `kairos` [@frerebeau2022] and `ArchaeoPhases` [@philippe2020], as well as closed-source software such as `OxCal` [@bronkramsey2009].

 Shoreline dating is frequently applied in the research and cultural